 The hub of New Farm pop culture since its opening in 1921, if you live in Brisbane and haven’t caught a film at the New Farm Six Cinemas, you’re seriously missing out.
 The cinema itself is a shining beacon of old-meets-new, combining vintage movie posters in the foyer with start-of-the-art cinema projection, luxe seating and the cinema’s staple bean bags.
 And that’s all before we get to the iconic lavender-hued gloriousness that is the Purple Room, courtesy of the 1970s.
 The film selection at New Farm Six balances mainstream movies with quality arthouse films you won’t find anywhere else in Brisbane.
 Plus, the cinema is situated right in the heart of the popping New Farm foodie district, so you can combine your theatre-going experience with some killer eats.
 Now that sounds like a win-win to us.

-If you’re looking for an independent cinema in Brisbane, it’s hard to go past Palace Centro.
-Located in the hustle and bustle of James St, in the Fortitude Valley, Palace Centro boasts five cinemas with handcrafted chairs brought directly from Spain.
+If you’re looking for the slickest independent cinema in Brisbane, it’s hard to go past Palace James Street.
+Located in the hustle and bustle of James Street Fortitude Valley, Palace James Street boasts five cinemas with handcrafted chairs brought directly from Spain.
 Palace is famous for showcasing the best local and international films and has been known to throw a seriously good film festival.
 Past highlights include the British Film Festival, the Scandinavian Film Festival and who could forget the yearly film extravaganza that is the Alliance Francaise French Film Festival.
 Oh and did we mention that Palace is dedicated to ensuring every viewer has the perfect line of sight to the silver screen, no matter where you are sitting, and have implemented reclining chairs for this purpose.
 Say goodbye to neck pain brought on by awkward viewing angles and hello to kicking back in style.
 And yes, you can definitely bring your drink in.

 Blue Room Cinebar